California rock band in interview describes horror of Paris attack

 Dorio said he peered through a gap in his drum hardware, while remaining crouched behind it, and saw gunmen open fire with a second round of bullets.

-"I saw two guys out front, and that might just be the most awful thing ever, is them just relentlessly shooting into the audience," Dorio told Vice, a news and media organization.
+"I saw two guys out front, and that might just be the most awful thing ever, is them just relentlessly shooting into the audience," Dorio told Vice, a news and media organisation.

 Dorio said he crawled to the side of the stage and ran for an exit door.